Gerard Neesham

 Gerard Joseph Neesham (born 11 December 1954) is a former Australian rules footballer who played for the Sydney Swans in the Victorian Football League (VFL) and for the East Fremantle Football Club, Swan Districts Football Club and Claremont Football Club in the West Australian Football League (WAFL).

 Hailing from a famous Western Australian sporting family, Neesham enjoyed a very successful football career both as a player and coach, and was recognised for his achievements in 2004 when he was inducted into the West Australian Football Hall of Fame.
-Since 2000, Neesham has served as chief executive officer of the Clontarf Foundation.
-His services to Indigenous youth and to football were recognised in 2011 when he was awarded the Medal of the Order of Australia as part of the Australia Day Honours List.
+Since 2000, Neesham has been chief executive officer of the Clontarf Foundation.
+In 2011 when he was awarded the Medal of the Order of Australia as part of the Australia Day Honours List.

 Playing career

 In the WAFL, Neesham played for East Fremantle in 79 games, Swan Districts in 97 games, and Claremont in 42 games.
 He also represented Western Australia three times.